interactive

 Bins tab

 Anvi’o allows you to create selections of items shown in the display (whether they are contigs, gene clusters, or any other type of data shown in the display).
-Bins tab allow you to maintain these selections.
-Any selection on the tree will be added to active bin in this tab (the state radio button next to a bin defines its activity).
-Through this tab you can,
+Bins tab allows you to maintain these selections.
+Any selection on the tree will be added to active bin in this tab, visible by the selection button on the left of the bin’s name.

 Data tab

-The data tab displays the value of items underneath the mouse pointer while the user browse the tree.
+The data tab displays the value of items underneath the mouse pointer while the user browses the tree.

 Notes tab